 - Please keep in mind that you should avoid switching measuring devices too often - not only to stay in the habit of measuring with your chosen device but also because this may otherwise delay ovulation detection and cause more Red Days (NC° Birth Control) or Brown Days (NC° Plan Pregnancy).

 - You should also never use two measuring devices simultaneously (either of the same kind or two different kinds).
-You can read more about this here.
+You can read more about this in the article: Can I use two devices at the same time?